 Candidates who pre-register and pay in advance of the deadline each semester are not required to attend final registration.
 Invoices not paid by the due date will be assessed a Late Payment Fee as enumerated below.
-The College offers a deferred payment option that allows candidates to make monthly payments to cover educational costs.
-Interest will be assessed to candidates utilizing this option.
+The College offers a deferred payment option that allows candidates to

-1. Tu tion -per credit hour \$700.00

-Но ousing/Meals/Activity fee-per summer session \$1,020.00
+1. Tuition -per credit hour \$725.00 Housing/Meals/Activity fee-per summer session \$1,020.00

-2. Fee s - Miscellaneous
+2. Fees - Miscellaneous

-Lat e Payment Fee \$50.00
+Late Payment Fee \$50.00

-Pe rsonal checks failing to clear \$25.00
+Personal checks failing to clear \$30.00

-Gr aduation Fee \$200.00
+Graduation Fee \$200.00

-St udent Identification Card replacement fee \$20.00
+Student Identification Card replacement fee \$20.00